- What is infant sign language?

 Here are some useful tips you may use:

-- Apart from the basic signs, know the signs your baby is interested in or would be interested.
+- Apart from the basic signs, teach the signs of your baby’s favorite objects or activities first.

 - Look for opportunities to teach signs.
-Ideally, mealtime is the best time because your baby is sitting in the high chair and you would be able to maintain eye contact.
+Ideally, mealtime is the best time because your baby is sitting in the high chair allowing you to more easily maintain eye contact.

-- You need to talk to your baby while signing so that they can imitate you and learn to speak as well.
+- Talk to your baby while signing so they imitate you and learn to speak as well.

-- Get creative in your signing.
+- Be creative and entertaining.
 For example, use a teddy bear to sign during meal time.

 - Sign in context.
-When you are in the kitchen, signs about the recipes, utensils, etc., and when in the zoo, sign the animals.
+When you are in the kitchen, use signs about recipes and utensils and when in the zoo, sign the animals.

 You may also use some training tools in your mission.